Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 In the art education department, emphasis is placed on developing students' personal skills through targeted training in setting personal and professional goals that test independence and endurance as well as expressive and communication skills.

-The program includes artists from all art disciplines who have decided to supplement their education in teaching and communication, and an art-related general pedagogy course is also offered for those who have a bachelor's degree in subjects other than art.
-Although students are offered courses and discussions related to their own subjects, the majority of courses are open to everyone, which makes the department a simmering pot of the arts.
+The program includes artists from all art disciplines who have decided to further their education in teaching and communication, and also offers an art-related general pedagogy program for those with bachelor's degrees in subjects other than art.
+Although students are offered courses and discussions related to their own disciplines, the majority of courses are open to all, making the department a boiling pot of the arts.

-The master's program in teaching studies aims to educate people for teaching, as well as to strengthen their skills and the theoretical basis for communicating their knowledge in different fields.
+Master's and additional diploma programs in art education aim to educate people to teach, as well as to strengthen their skills and academic foundation for communicating their knowledge in different fields.

-The master's program in arts and well-being aims to increase access and participation of different groups in art-related projects and events.
+The master's and additional diploma programs in arts and welfare aim to increase access and participation of diverse groups in arts-related projects and events.

 The language of instruction in the art education department is Icelandic.